barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.3.7 =
+= 1.3.8 =
-Release date 11 January 2022
+Release date 15 February 2022

- * Added Traditional Chinese translation (credit: @alexlion1114).
- * Updated DataTables library to 1.11.3.
+ * Minor improvements on the Settings page

 See changelog.txt for more details.